justinalm/justinalm.github.io/_work/the-jostle-blog.md

 <div class="mw-700  u-mar-auto  u-mar-b05">
     <h2><a id="Footer_53"></a>Footer</h2>
     <p>We styled the footer to be more consistent with our main marketing site, shortening copyright and trademark notices.
 We also moved the subscription form into the footer, which used to appear at the bottom of each article.
-When you click on “Subscribe” in the header nav, you are scrolled down to the form in the footer, which is then outlined with a subtle marquee effect.</p>
+Now it’s at the bottom of every page.
+When you click on “Subscribe” in the header nav, you are scrolled down to the form in the footer, which is then highlighted with a subtle marquee CSS animation.</p>
 </div>

 <div class="Grid  Grid--withGutters  u-mar-b05">